Elena' s AI Blog

 Elena Daehnhardt

-Version control systems are handy to keep track of file versions.
-This is useful for tracking your code, scripts and text information.
-Currently, GIT is one of the best open-source and cross-platform version control solutions.
-It enables distributed repository management; it works fast over HTTP and ssh protocols.
-GIT is relatively easy to use, with command-line utility or Graphical User Interface.
+Git is a distributed version control system that tracks changes to files and coordinates work on those files among multiple people.
+Version control systems are handy to keep track of file versions, which is useful for tracking your code, scripts, and text information.
+Currently, Git is one of the best open-source and cross-platform version control solutions.
+Git enables distributed repository management and works fast over HTTP and SSH protocols.
+Git is relatively easy to use, with a command-line utility or a Graphical User Interface.

-Version control systems are handy to keep track of file versions.
-This is useful for tracking your code, scripts and text information.
-Currently, GIT is one of the best open-source and cross-platform version control solutions.
-It enables distributed repository management; it works fast over HTTP and ssh protocols.
-GIT is relatively easy to use, with command-line utility or Graphical User Interface.
+Version control systems are handy to keep track of file versions, which is useful for tracking your code, scripts, and text information.
+Currently, Git is one of the best open-source and cross-platform version control solutions.
+Git enables distributed repository management and works fast over HTTP and SSH protocols.
+Git is relatively easy to use, with a command-line utility or a Graphical User Interface.

 Personally, I have found several commands to be essential for tracking my thesis text sources (latex) and versions of code.
 In this brief tutorial I will share these commands with you.
 For simplicity reasons, I will give a starting point of setup, initialising a GIT repository, basic usage scenarios in just 10 minutes of your time.